Do you hear your own heart beat?

 Perhaps everyone is tired of the aggression.
 Harris arrived as a front for the Democrats while their power base is hidden.
 With Trump it’s the opposite.
 He took over the Republican Party as he simultaneously became the brand.

 The theme of Modesty for hexagram 15 smoothes the situation, relevant for Trump, but not exclusively.
 There is no ideological solution for society and half the US population is not Hitler-lite.
 Both notions are absurd.
+Modesty also applies to populations when people have an extreme expectation of politicians.
 There’s a machine, as Thoreau describes it, which is then manipulated.

 Hexagram 7 is called The Army where you incentivise one group against others with identity ideas.
 Every time this happens, left and right, the results are not good.
 Remember, il faut cultiver notre jardin for which the I Ching is a good resource.